-Timed Drying Cycle
+Timed Cycle(s)

-Use the Timed Drying cycle (high, medium, or low heat) to complete drying if some items are damp after Automatic drying.
-Timed Drying is also useful for:
+Use a Timed cycle to complete drying if some items are damp after Automatic drying.
+Timed drying is also useful for:

 - Delicate items and small loads that need a short drying time. - Bulky items and large loads that require a long drying time.